i-pi/i-pi/docs/src/tutorials.rst

 will take an internet socket on the hostname localhost and use port number 31415.

-This gives the final section:
+This gives the final :ref:`ffsocket` section:

 .. code-block::